 It is often the case that patients do not describe their symptoms well.
 It can be a good idea to write these down in advance to help you discuss them with the GP or hospital doctor.
 It can be helpful to get someone you live with, or who knows you well, to check-over this list and come with you to the doctor to speak about anything that you miss.
 The doctor will be particularly interested in things like: weight loss, tiredness, any pain or swelling, bleeding, discharges and persistent coughing.
 The doctor will ask you about your previous medical and social (smoking and exposure to things linked with cancer) history and your family medical history.
 The bullet points below have been adapted from Groopman (2007):

 If he or she is concerned about possible cancer, the GP should refer you to a specialist.
-In 2018 the NHS have started a pilot scheme of ‘one stop shops’ in some hospitals to speed diagnosis for people with vague symptoms and it is possible that you may be sent to one of these.
+In 2018 the NHS have started a pilot scheme of Rapid Diagnostic Centres or ‘one stop shops’ in some hospitals to speed diagnosis for people with vague symptoms and it is possible that you may be sent to one of these.
 (This scheme will be extended nationwide in England from 2020).
 If you have mostly the symptoms shown below you may go first to one of these experts before being sent on to the CUP Team:

 The specialist you see first will depend on the symptoms you have.
 If these are unclear but you are presenting with what looks like metastatic malignancy you should be sent to the hospital CUP team.
 Patients may present to the hospital CUP team via several different routes: